hnryjmes/modern-operating-systems/README.md

 "The conclusion is that semaphores are too low level and monitors are not usable except in a few programming languages."

 ##### 2.3.8 Message Passing

+message passing, Design Issues for Message-Passing Systems, acknowledgement

+"It is essential that the receiver be able to distinguish a new message from the retransmission of an old one."

+Authentication, The Producer-Consumer Problem with Message Passing, mailbox, rendezvous

+"Message passing is commonly used in parallel programming systems."

+MPI, Message-Passing Interface

+##### 2.3.9 Barriers